Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   ad insertion or other timed metadata such a program information.
 An example of
   these are opportunities for splice points and program information
   signalled by SCTE-35 markers.
 This type of event signalling
-  is different from regular audio/video information
-  because of its sparse nature.
-In this case,
+  is different from regular audio/video information because of its sparse nature.
-  the signalling data usually does not
+  In this case, the signalling data usually does not
-  happen continuously, and the intervals can
-  be hard to predict.
+  happen continuously, and the intervals may  be hard to predict.

   Examples of timed metadata are ID3 tags
   [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASHEventMessageBoxes